OneMoreSummer/academic-kickstart/content/post/how-does-the-rae-profile-of-english-rugby-union-internationals-compare-with-the-source-cohort-in-the-english-premiership/index.md

 **Positional Effects**

 This study found no significant RAE in Forwards or Backs (Table 2).
-This is in contrast to Jones et al, 2018 (3) who found a Q1 bias in Backs and a Q4 bias in Forwards from the top 10 internationally ranked teams (including England).
-Kearney, 2014 (4) in his study of the top 3 tiers of French rugby union found
+Kearney, 2014 (3) in his study of the top 3 tiers of French rugby union found RAE in the Forwards but no RAE in the Backs.
+This is in contrast to Jones et al, 2018 (4) who found a Q1 bias in Backs and a Q4 bias in Forwards from the top 10 internationally ranked teams (including England).

 Table 2